dongliguifan/wps-gui/README.md

 # wps-gui

 ## Before installation
-if your donnot have node.js enviriment install node.js on your platform https://nodejs.org/en/download/ check node.js install in shell
+if your don't have node.js enviriment

+install node.js on your platform https://nodejs.org/en/download/

+check node.js install in shell
 ```
 npm -v